Aref-Akminasi/aws-developer-associate/CloudFront.md

 - Content is cached at the edge locations
 - DDoS protection (because worldwide)
 - CloudFront is a global Service
-- CloudFront support HTTPS between clients and CloudFront as well as between CloudFront and backend
 - CloudFront is designed to cache data for **GET** and **HEAD** requests, ** NOT POST** requests

 ## Origins (Content Sources)